rajagaurdevops/Argo_CD/README.md

 This guide explains how to **install ArgoCD**, connect a **Git repository**, and deploy applications to a **Kubernetes cluster** using **GitOps**.

+# what is Argocd

+ArgoCD is a declarative GitOps continuous delivery tool for Kubernetes.
+It helps you automatically deploy and manage applications in your Kubernetes cluster using Git as the single source of truth

 ---

 ## **Prerequisites**